spider-themes/changeloger/readme.txt

 = 11.
 Can I use Changeloger for non-software related changelogs? = Absolutely!
 While Changeloger is ideal for software updates, it can be used for any changelog scenario where you want to visually present changes or updates to your audience.

+== Screenshots ==
+1. Changeloger block initial screen in the WordPress block editor.
+You can choose between upload file and Paste plain text options.
+2. Plain text changelogs in the Changeloger block editor.
+You can edit/modify the existing changelog content.
+3. Changeloger block editor with a preview of the visually designed changelog.
+You can customize the design and layout options.

+== Changelog ==

+= 1.0.0 =
+Tweaked: Now the Date and Version format will detect more intelligently.
+Tweaked: Anchor tag support in the changelog item content.
+Tweaked: Ignore empty line in the changelog content.
+Unwanted empty line will be removed/skipped automatically.
+Tweaked: Design was breaking in the block editor, now fixed.
+New: Regex condition added to find Markdown-style links and convert them to HTML anchor tags in the changelog content.

+= 0.1.0 =
+* Initial release of Changeloger plugin.